-If you’ve been hanging out on the corners of the internet that are obsessed with all things mechanical keyboard, you may have noticed some odd-looking designs: little rectangular boards with square keys in perfectly straight rows and columns.
+If you hang out on the corners of the internet obsessed with mechanical keyboards, you may notice some odd-looking rectangular boards with square keys in perfectly straight rows and columns.
 These are ortholinear keyboards, an interesting fad among the enthusiast crowd.
 What’s the deal?
-Let me explain for you.

 “Ortho” is a Greek word meaning straight or rigid.
 It’s the same word we use as the base for orthodontics, the medical practice of straightening teeth practiced by an orthodontist.
 Combine it with “linear” to mean in a line, and you get ortholinear: an adjective that means something has a lot of straight lines.